 • Operate the engine at full speed when mowing.
-This will allow the engine to produce full horsepower and move more cooling air through the engine cooling fins.
+This allows the engine to produce full horsepower and move more cooling air through the engine cooling fins.

-Air Cleaner
+Air Cleaner System

 • Use only Donaldson air cleaner elements.
 Aftermarket elements may not seal in the air cleaner housing, allowing dirt to enter the engine.
-Also, aftermarket filters often skimp on the filtration media and require more frequent cleaning and replacement (see instructions below).
+Also, aftermarket filters often skimp on the filtration media and require more frequent cleaning and replacement (see following instructions).